gpt-cmdr/ras-commander-hydro/README.md

 ## Installation

-### Primary Method: Arc Hydro Tools Installation
+### Primary Method: Install with Arc Hydro Tools

 The RAS Commander toolbox will be included as part of the Arc Hydro Tools distribution.
 This is the recommended installation method for most users.

-1. Install Arc Hydro Tools following the standard installation process (if it is already installed, uninstall and re-install the latest version (Version 3.4.30 minimum)
+1. Install Arc Hydro Tools with the [Arc Hydro installer](https://www.esri.com/en-us/industries/water-resources/arc-hydro/downloads)
+2. If you are updating, uninstall Arc Hydro and re-install the latest version (Version 3.4.30 minimum)
-2. The RAS Commander toolbox will be available under:
+3. The RAS Commander toolbox will be available under:

    ```
    Toolboxes → Arc Hydro Tools → RAS Commander